Teeth Grinding An Overview

 Some patients must also wear their custom-made splints when they are concentrating on work or under stress during the daytime.
 Patients may be advised to become conscious and more aware of their teeth during the day through biofeedback.
 Our goal is to help you stop the daytime habits that can lead to serious damage to your teeth and gums.
 Sleep disorders like snoring and sleep apnea can cause destructive grinding as well as GERD (gastroesophageal reflux disease).
 Some anti-depressant drugs additionally can cause clenching and grinding.
 Also the pH of the mouth caused by diet can affect the rate of wear on teeth.
 All these conditions are evaluated by dentist Dr. Sowell to get to the cause of the grinding.

-The damage to teeth from grinding can be restored with a porcelain veneers makeover and/or reconstruction, but the appliance still needs to be worn to protect the new beautiful teeth and prolong their life expectancy.
-Our appliances are custom-designed to match the movement of your lower jaw to reduce the wear and tear on your muscles and jaw joints from clenching and grinding.
+The damage to teeth from grinding can be restored with a porcelain veneers makeover and/or reconstruction.
+Dental crowns may also be used to protect the teeth.
+Although, this does not solve the underlying condition.
+Your mouthguard still needs to be worn to protect your new beautiful teeth and prolong their life expectancy.
+Our appliances are custom-designed to match the movement of your lower jaw.
+It will reduce the wear and tear on your muscles and jaw joints from clenching and grinding.